-members supervise the audit, review the work done, direct the team and maintain audit quality at the engagement level.
-Our audit software, Aura, is designed to help team members track the progress of the engagement and therefore make sure that all work has been completed, that work is reviewed by the relevant individuals including the engagement leader, and, where relevant, the engagement quality control reviewer (Quality Review Partner).
+The engagement leader has the overall responsibility for managing and achieving quality at the engagement level.
+The engagement leader and senior engagement team members direct and supervise the members of the engagement team and review their work.
+Our audit software, Aura, is designed to help team members track the progress of the engagement and therefore make sure that all work has been completed, that work is reviewed by the relevant individuals including the engagement leader, and, where relevant, the engagement quality reviewer (Quality Review Partner).
 Aura also helps us ensure that all matters arising have been appropriately addressed.